-Decovery® is one of a long history of innovations from DSM with sustainability at their core.
+At DSM we’re a science leader – and Decovery® is one of a long history of innovations with sustainability at their core.
 For us, being sustainable means achieving three essential goals of safeguarding health, tacking climate change and reducing waste.
 We’re so passionate about the power of sustainability as a societal driver that we plan to (publicly) set ourselves goals in each of these three areas – and then report back on how we perform.

-We’re also committed to being honestly clean.
+Our goal is to deliver the cleanest coating resin solutions with maximum performance and minimal impact on the planet.
+But we’re also committed to being honestly clean.
 Which means acknowledging that while our Decovery® paint resin is made primarily from plants, we are not yet at 100% and some toxins remain (although at very low levels).
-Without doubt, this is what we need to achieve; and as soon as scale allows us, we intend to continue our journey towards a 100% plant-based resin.
+Without doubt, this is what we need to achieve; and as soon as scale allows us, we intend to continue our journey towards a 100% plant-based resins

 How do we define sustainability?